 Is QR Code Safe?

 Yes, a QR code is safe to use, if you receive it from a reliable source.
-However, you must be careful when using it to access a website that asks for sensitive information, such as a bank account, or your home addresses.
+However, you must be careful when using it to access a website that asks for sensitive information, such as a bank account, or your home address.

 If the website’s URL is different from what you expected to see, then you must close your browser tab immediately.